sara-nl/clouddocs/TUDelftcourse-20160413/XMLRPC.markdown

 * Run the first example from that documentation page.
 Make sure you are able to see the API version number as a result.

+### c) Run a second example

-* Run the example from the presentation: see a list of your VMs.
+* Run the example from the presentation that shows a list of your VMs.

 > **_Food for brain:_**
 >